 4. We’re afraid of the quiet & stillness.

 Finally, maybe we love overcommitting because it’s scary to not be doing anything.
-When we’re still and alone, we’re faced with a mirror—a mirror that shows us if we’re really happy to be with ourselves.
-This moment can be frightening if we don’t love ourselves.
-If we can’t show ourselves affection, then being still and by ourselves means we have to put up with the very person we don’t like.
+When we’re still and alone, we’re faced with a mirror—a mirror that shows us ourselves.
+This moment can be frightening if we don’t like what we see.
+We often don’t slow down and face who we are because being still and by ourselves means we have to put up with the very person we sometimes don’t like.